 A Boy from Kalamazoo

 Larry often joked he was born in a zoo . . .
-Kalamazoo, Michigan that is, on July 31, 1919.
+Kalamazoo, Michigan that is.
+He was born on July 31, 1919.
 Larry's father was a contractor who remodeled businesses and homes.
 His mother, a school teacher, stayed at home to rear Larry and his younger brother Rique.

 Larry’s childhood interest in reptiles continued to flourish into his later teens.
 He began trading with other collectors around the United States.
-To share his growing wonder of the animal kingdom with others, he rented a building in along Lovers Lane in Milham Park and opened his reptilium to the public.
+To share his growing wonder of the animal kingdom with others, he rented a building on Lovers Lane in Milham Park and opened his reptilium to the public in 1935 while he was still in high school.

-But first he would head to New York City.
+But first, Larry needed to move to New York City.